Karen Mc Lean

 Daniel Silva works with materials in their raw state, revealing the sublime through layered process.
 Using beeswax, horse-hair, salt and wood, Silva offers sculptures and installations that catalyse their elemental components, crafting a cohesion free from fixed narrative.

-Where to begin with painting and its long and twisting history?
-Resuscitated and re-murdered so frequently, it might be forgiven its zombified demeanour - no more than skin and mystery.
+Glossary is a selection of artists exploring and defining the current moment of painting.
 Treating painting as a personal, private language of which we can only catch glimpses, After presents: Glossary.
 Glosses, from the Greek, tongues.
 A list of terms and definitions for the difficult and the unusual.
+Thirteen painters.

 Paula Baader Gala Bell Harry Bland Dickon Drury Jadé Fadojutimi Qingzhen Han Connie Harrison